Access Recertification Campaigns

 A glossary is a list of terms, abbreviations, or expressions in a particular context or field of knowledge with their respective definitions.

-Gaining unauthorized access to users accounts.
+Gaining unauthorized access to a user account.

 Reasonable effort to satisfy a request but without guaranteeing success.